jerryjliu/jerryjliu.github.io/index.md

 layout: default
 ---

+I recently joined Robust Intelligence as an ML Eng Manager!
+Working with brilliant researchers/engineers to help secure AI as its usage explodes around the world.
+Shoot me an email if you're interseted!

-I'm currently a Research Scientist at Uber ATG, working on advancing state-of-the-art for learning-based compression as well as joint prediction/planning.
+Previously, I was a Research Scientist at Uber ATG, working on advancing state-of-the-art for learning-based compression as well as joint prediction/planning.
 I'm broadly interested in generative models, IL/RL, as well as practical applications derived from the latest research.
+Before that I was a machine learning engineer at Quora, where I worked on the feed ranking system.
+I graduated *summa cum laude* from Princeton in '17 with a B.S.E in CS and certificate in finance.

 I also follow the startup community and am interested in understanding products and emerging growth opportunities in b2b, MLOps, and hard-tech robotics.

-Before this I was a machine learning engineer at Quora, where I worked on the feed ranking system.
-I graduated *summa cum laude* from Princeton in '17 with a B.S.E in CS and certificate in finance.

 I enjoy reading ML papers, reading non-ML books, eating spicy food, and playing a variety of social games.

 ## Publications / Projects
 * [**MuSCLE: Multi Sweep Compression of LiDAR using Deep Entropy Models**](https://arxiv.org/abs/2008.09180).
 Sourav Biswas, *Jerry Liu*, Kelvin Wong, Shenlong Wang, Raquel Urtasun.
 NeurIPS 2020.